Krishna5006/GSC-2025/README.md

 - Prevents duplicate voting
 - Enhances overall electoral integrity

+## Data to be used for Trial of the Application
+You can access Trial data for Aadhaar card and Ward login from Trial folder.

 ## Vision
 We're not just creating an app – we're transforming the electoral process, making it more accessible, secure, and user-friendly for everyone.